 The best way to display your projects so that employers check them out it through having a personal website.
-So it’s important to get a website with your name like for example if your name is John Brown then get a website: www.johnbrown.com And if the name is not available then you can get a creative name such as www.
+So it’s important to get a website with your name like for example if your name is John Brown then get a website: www. johnbrown. com And if the name is not available then you can get a creative name such as www.
 ProgrammerJohn.com or www.
 MrProgrammer. com.

 I would recommend using BlueHost to register a domain with your name and display your projects in it.
 You can get a FREE Domain if you pick a hosting plan using this link BlueHost.
-That way you will look professional and employers will trust you and will know what you are doing.
+That way you will look professional and employers will trust you and they’ll know what you are doing.

 What I mean by “volunteer” is to find individuals or startups and do a piece of software or solve a problem for them and in return get a review either in one of the freelance websites or in your portfolio or both.
 This way you will collect some reviews that will make your life easier as you apply for future projects.
 Remember to reach out to these individuals and startups, you can find then on freelancing websites or locally, once you reach them offer them your service in exchange for a review.
 That way you will get experience and improve your skills too.

 4. Start with People you Know